3.2 Allohexaploid T. aestivum

 For example, to use the second subgenome, run the following.

-Note that expression ratios are calculated for the selected subgenome, while highlighted homeologs are those that meet the significance threshold in any subgenome.
-As a result, some homeologs may appear highlighted even if they show only minor changes in the plot, because they may have significantly altered expression ratios in another subgenome.
+Note that expression ratios in the plots are calculated for the selected subgenome, while highlighted homeologs are those that meet the significance threshold in any subgenome.
+As a result, some homeologs may appear highlighted even if they show only minor changes in the plots, because they may have significantly altered expression ratios in another subgenome.

 3.2.4 Combining Subgenomes